dfoderick/ubiquity-hackathon/README.md

 # ubiquity-hackathon

+For more background information on the project please refer to the [docs/README.md file](docs/README.md).

 Pending documents to be uploaded to /docs
 - Project description
 - Ideas for UI

 Technical highlights
 - Extend the reach of the bitcoin protocol into the p2p model
-- direct P2P channels using [dat project](https://datproject.org/)
+- Use direct P2P channels built upon the [dat project](https://datproject.org/)
-- Nakamoto style payment channels
+- P2P data exchange over payment channels
 - Execute script before broadcasting a transaction
-- Malleate Tx by executing script
+- Malleate Tx by executing scriptSig
 - Push serialized transactions onto stack by embedding them into other transactions

 Bitcoin Ubiquity means...
  - There is value in the protocol.
 Use the Bitcoin protocol.
  - The Bitcoin protocol is data within script within a transaction.
- - When a peers gives you script then execute the script.
+ - When a peer gives you script then execute the script.
  - P2P extends the reach of the bitcoin protocol.
+ - Exchange all data within the protocol.

+# Install and Run
 This project requires a modified bsv library.
 See https://github.com/dfoderick/bsv/tree/p2p.
 This branch will be installed using `npm install`.
-See package.json file.
+See package.json file for details.

-# Install and Run
 ```
 git clone https://github.com/dfoderick/ubiquity-hackathon
 cd ubiquity-hackathon
 npm install
 node src/index
 ```
-Note: If you get a 'git' error when trying to install then make sure you upgrade npm.
+Note: If you have a 'git' error when installing then you might need to upgrade npm.

 Once installed, app can be run with `node src/index`.
 Run from root of project so that the wallet knows how to find the existing wallets (satoshi and hal).
 The output is shown below.

-Note: Run two instances to simulate 2 peers on network.
+> Note: Run two instances to simulate 2 peers on network.

 See Known Issues at bottom of this document for help.

 ```
-C:\Users\Dave\ubiquity-hackathon>node src/index
+$node src/index
 You are Dave (d65efeab2a8e2557d1e61ec2c8ac27f6d2f4575d043a58f8afa835e64eaadf7f)
 Listening to port: 3791
 Subscribed to channel metanet